 The Labrador Retriever is a large-sized dog.
 At maturity, your pup is expected to weigh anywhere between 55 and 80 pounds.
 This usually means that the items you need will be large too.
 Large items are more expensive than those for a toy pup but not as expensive as XXL products.

-There will be some items that you can buy off the bat, such as a crate with training dividers.
-But some items like harnesses and collars, you’ll need to buy to fit now, with plans to replace them when he grows bigger.
-For the things that will last longer, pick high quality items that are durable.
+There will be some items that you can buy off the bat, such as a crate with training dividers and a dog bed.
+Some items, like harnesses and collars, you need to buy to fit now, with plans to replace them when he grows bigger.
+For the things that will last longer, pick high-quality items that are durable.
 They are more costly upfront but can save you money in the long run since you won’t need to replace them.

 Here are the average supply costs: